TDI Intro to Cave course

 Penetration is limited to 1/6th of available gas volume when using redundant air sources

 Use proper cave diving equipment

 Maintain a continuous guideline

-Upon successful completion of this course, divers are qualified to continue on to the next level of training: the TDI Full Cave Diver course.
+After completing this course, divers are qualified to continue to the next level of training: the TDI Full Cave Diver course.

 Why Divers UnderGround

 At Divers UnderGround©, we provide our students with as much knowledge as we possibly can using the best tools available to us.
 We help student divers advance safely and progressively into multiple overhead environments.
 Our experience, stories, and accident analysis reports available to us help students understand the necessity for adequate cave diving procedures and the risks associated with complacency in this type of diving.
 Our skills and practice are always evolving as we keep diving in more complex and challenging cave systems.
 We are also continuously involved in cave exploration and survey projects.

 Although there are many good Cave Diving Instructors in the world, there are also a lot of clowns who only want to take your money.
 Any instructor can demonstrate, and tech Cave Diving skills, the importance of the experience of the instructor in actual Cave Diving situations cannot be understated.
 Real cave diving experiences and stories help students understand the necessity of proficiency and awareness when Cave Diving.
 Besides, being aware of possible dangerous situations and scenarios put in place by an experienced cave diving instructor is priceless when diving in overhead environments.
 Repeating skills over and over is great for training.
 However, an instructor that can teach valuable lessons is one who takes these skills into actual cave diving.